s0md3v/be-a-hacker/README.md

 Burouts happen when you either work for too long or work on the same thing for long.
 Making sure learn new things and have fun every day will keep burnouts away.

 ### I want to do great and innovative things.
 This talk by Haroon Meer tackles this problem very well: [You and your research](https://www.youtube.com/watch?v=JoVx_-bM8Tg).
-This is hacking specific version of  the original "[You and your research](https://www.youtube.com/watch?v=a1zDuOPkMSw)" talk given to science students by Dr. Richard W. Hamming.
+This is a hacking specific version of  the original "[You and your research](https://www.youtube.com/watch?v=a1zDuOPkMSw)" talk given to science students by Dr. Richard W. Hamming.

 ### I want to do things but I end up doing nothing all day.